bikerben33/portfolio/_sources/key-results.rst.txt

    * To increase employee satisfaction and employee effectiveness, I led an initiative to identify gaps in mentorship resources and enable employees to be able to utilize existing resources.
-From Q1 to Q2, I increased the awareness of existing mentorship resources by 35%, as measured by survey responses.
+Over a period of one quarter, I increased the awareness of existing mentorship resources by 35%, as measured by survey responses.
    * Reduced turnaround time from content freeze to validation from eight days